Living Laser: Fictional character biography

-During the "Sinister War" storyline, Kindred revived Sin-Eater again and one of the demonic centipedes that emerged from his body took possession of Living Laser making him one of the members of the Sinful Six.
+In the "Sins Rising" arc, the Living Laser joins Count Nefaria's incarnation of the Lethal Legion.
+In "Sinister War", he joins the Sinful Six after being possessed by a demonic centipede that emerged from the Sin-Eater's corpse.

 Powers and abilities

-A gifted research scientist with expertise in laser technology and a Ph.D in physics, Arthur Parks began his criminal career using wrist-mounted laser projection units, and later implants miniature laser diodes into his skin which absorb energy.
+A gifted research scientist with expertise in laser technology and a Ph.D. in physics, Arthur Parks began his criminal career using wrist-mounted laser projection units, and later implants miniature laser diodes into his skin which absorb energy.
 With the diode implants, Parks is capable of energy projection, light refraction for invisibility and illusion generation.

 Parks's material body is eventually replaced by photons due to an overloading of the diode implants.
 By increasing the density of the photons comprising his form, Parks can achieve "solidity", project photons as energy beams, and create three-dimensional holographic images.
 The character also possesses limited telepathic abilities and can travel at light speed.